ZhgChg.Li

 Save the file.

-If you do not have an existing Slack Bot App to send notifications and do not want to create one, you can skip all these steps and remove any Slack-related usage in the GAS project.
+If you don’t have a ready Slack Bot App for notifications and don’t want to create one, you can skip all the steps here and remove any Slack-related usage from the GAS project.

-Go to the GAS project → Controller_iOS.gs → Adjust the content of View_iOS_Form.html: Remove the fake Asana Tasks connection method:
+Go to the GAS project → Controller_iOS.gs → modify the View_iOS_Form.html content:

 <? tasks.forEach(function(task) { ?>